 Similar to before, we will use the code from exercise 4-3 as a starting point as implementing this in our more recent programs would break functionality.

-In order to rewrite getop
+In order to rewrite getop without having the ability to

 push back a character, we change c to be

-, which means its value carries over the next time
+static, which means its value carries over the next time

-is called.
-At the start of getop
+getop is called.
+At the start of getop,

 instead of always reading in at least one new character, we only read